-4 October French aviator Maurice Chevilliard was to arrive in Kristiania (1), but could due to fog not come to Norway.
-His pm Maurice Chevilliard arrived at Etterstad (Kristiania, 1) and the crowd of 18-20,000 cheered for the aviator, who made his well-known breathtaking spiral flight towards the crowd and landed.
+4 October French aviator Maurice Chevilliard was to arrive in Christiania (1), but could not come to Norway due to fog.
+His pm Maurice Chevilliard arrived at Etterstad (Christiania, 1) and the crowd of 18-20,000 cheered for the aviator, who made his well-known breathtaking spiral flight towards the crowd and landed.
 At 4 pm he was supposed to fly again, but refused, as he was tired, but after a good Norwegian lunch at the hotel he returned to Etterstad for a demonstration flight.
-The Norsk Luftseiladsforening (the organiser) earned that much money that their financial problems were solved.
+The Norsk Luftseiladsforening (the organiser) earned so much money that their financial problems were solved.